-- 1. The regulations contained in Table C in the First Schedule to the Act shall not apply to the Corporation. - The International School of Kenya is owned by, and is operated for, the United States of America Mission to Kenya and Canadian Mission to Kenya.
-The school's mission is to provide an exemplary education, offering the North American diploma to the children of the diplomatic staff of those missions and to other learners who can be accommodated at the school. - 3.
-In these Articles: - a) "Act" shall mean the Companies Act (Chapter 486 of the Laws of Kenya); - b) "Articles" shall mean these Articles of Association as now framed or as from time to time altered by special resolution of the Members in General Meeting; - c) "Board of Directors" shall mean the Board of Directors of the Corporation established under Article 34 or the Directors present at a duly convened meeting of the Directors at which a quorum is present or who may resolve by unanimous circular resolution pursuant to Article 46: - d) "Common Seal" shall mean the common seal of the Corporation; - e) "Corporation" shall mean The International School of Kenya Limited; - f) "Director" shall mean a member for the time being of the Board of Directors; - g) "Financial Year" means the financial year of the Corporation, currently commencing on 01 July in one year and ending on 30 June in the immediately following year, or such other period as may be determined by the Members in consultation with the Board of Directors; - "General Meeting" shall mean a meeting of the Members in general meeting, meeting in their capacity as members of the Corporation and not as the members of the Governing Board; - i) "Governing Board" shall mean the Governors for the time being sitting as the Governing Board established under Article 9; - j) "Governor" shall mean a member of the Governing Board, and who shall also be a Member: - k) "International School" shall mean The International School of Kenya Limited;
+- 1. The regulations contained in Table C in the First Schedule to the Act shall not apply to the Corporation. - 2.
+The International School of Kenya is owned by, and is operated for, the United States of America Mission to Kenya and Canadian Mission to Kenya.
+The school's mission is to provide an exemplary education, offering the North American diploma to the children of the diplomatic staff of those missions and to other learners who can be accommodated at the school. - In these Articles: - a) "Act" shall mean the Companies Act (Chapter 486 of the Laws of Kenya); - b) "Articles" shall mean these Articles of Association as now framed or as from time to time altered by special resolution of the Members in General Meeting; - c) "Board of Directors" shall mean the Board of Directors of the Corporation established under Article 34 or the Directors present at a duly convened meeting of the Directors at which a quorum is present or who may resolve by unanimous circular resolution pursuant to Article 46; - d) "Common Seal" shall mean the common seal of the Corporation; - e) "Corporation" shall mean The International School of Kenya Limited; - f) "Director" shall mean a member for the time being of the Board of Directors; - g) "Financial Year" means the financial year of the Corporation, currently commencing on 01 July in one year and ending on 30 June in the immediately following year, or such other period as may be determined by the Members in consultation with the Board of Directors: - h) "General Meeting" shall mean a meeting of the Members in general meeting, meeting in their capacity as members of the Corporation and not as the members of the Governing Board; - i) "Governing Board" shall mean the Governors for the time being sitting as the Governing Board established under Article 9; - i(Governor) shall mean a member of the Governing Board, and who shall also be a Member; - k) "International School" shall mean The International School of Kenya Limited; - I) "Kenya" shall mean the Republic of Kenya; - m) "Member" shall mean a person who is, for the time being, a member of the Corporation under the provisions of Articles numbered 4 to 8 inclusive and also for the purposes of General Meetings of the Corporation, shall also be a member of the Governing Board; - n) "month" shall mean a calendar month;